-‘Just when the caterpillar thought it’s life was over, it became the butterfly…’
+‘Just when the caterpillar thought its life was over, it became the butterfly…’

 The 1st month is drawing to an end and what a month!
-This week, I left my home of 16 years to go straight into a week run of my one woman show – Miss Givings.
+This week, I left my home of 16 years to go straight into a week run of my one-woman show – Miss Givings.

 This was the reason we didn’t leave sooner, as this Festival was booked ages ago and I was keen to be able to do a whole week in one place – quite a luxury for a show of this type.

 It was a lot of fun and we ended on a packed house, always good to end on a high.
 Some of the highlights for me were seeing the other shows and films (for links of the shows/bands/films I can recommend, go down to the bottom of the blog).
 I had some awesome nights out, as there was great stuff to watch and listen to.
-Reminds me why I love to watch live performances and go to the movies.
+It reminds me why I love to watch live performances and go to the movies.
 Felt like a week of really great play!
 Plus, Henley was beautiful, with fantastic places to eat.
 I, especially, enjoyed my hot chocolate and raspberry parfait cake at the ‘Chocolate Cafe’.

 Also, this was the setting for the TV series ‘Midsomer Murders’